• Home

 Walking tracks

-Allow two hours for the 2.7km circular track, or 45 minutes (return) to the northern lookout.
+Allow two hours for the 2.7km circular loop track, or 45 minutes (return) to the northern lookout.

-The first part of the track is moderately steep, but short take your time, stop for a breather and enjoy the stunning views of Tōtaranui (Queen Charlotte
+The first part of the track is moderately steep, but short.
+Take your time, stop for a breather and enjoy the stunning views of Tōtaranui (Queen Charlotte Sound).

 Wander through regenerating bush and ancient old growth beech and tawa forest.